kunalnagar/kunalnagar.in/_posts/2019-03-11-wordpress-xampp-permissions-fix.md

 ---
 layout: post
-title:  "Permissions fix for WordPress development on XAMPP (Mac)"
+title: 'Permissions fix for WordPress development on XAMPP (Mac)'
 date: 2019-03-11
-description: "Fix permissions on XAMPP for Mac for WordPress Development"
+description: 'Fix permissions on XAMPP for Mac for WordPress Development'
-img: "/assets/img/foss/wp.png"
+img: '/assets/img/foss/wp.png'
 permalink: /blog/wordpress-xampp-permissions-fix/
 ---

 I use XAMPP for WordPress Development on my mac.
 It's easy, fast and doesn't require too much setup.
 If you've used XAMPP on Mac before, it has permissions issues by default.
 I noticed this when I tried to installing WordPress plugins from the Admin dashboard.
-Also, when you do a fresh WordPress setup, the ```wp-config.php``` file is not automatically created because of permissions issues.
+Also, when you do a fresh WordPress setup, the `wp-config.php` file is not automatically created because of permissions issues.

 ## Identifying the issue